Good, Sweet, and Light Triumphs Over Evil, Bitter, and Dark

-I’ve been slooowly meditating and ‘purposefully meandering’ 🙂 through Isaiah during this Advent season…desiring to draw near to the Wonderful Counselor, Everlasting Father, Prince of Peace.
-I was struck by some contrasts in chapter 5, in which the Lord speaks strongly against those who lead others into sin, and of leaders who teach error and gravely misinterpret what’s what:
+I’ve been slowly meditating my way through Isaiah during this Advent season, desiring to draw near to the Wonderful Counselor, Everlasting Father, Prince of Peace.
+I was struck by some contrasts in chapter 5, in which the Lord speaks strongly against those who lead others into sin, who teach error, and who gravely misinterpret what’s what:

-In reading these words, and in knowing my own heart (!), it’s even more comforting to know that one of the names for the Savior is “Wonderful Counselor” (9:6).
-As our True Counselor, the Lord gives correct defintions and interpretations of all of life.
-Many of us have associated evil, bitter and dark experiences and longings as good, sweet and light…our desires ruled, or we were naive, or we were mis-educated by those who should have known better.
-The result is that we need a radical REDEFINING of what is what!
-Praise be to Jesus who comes as Wisdom, Author, Healer and TRUTH & LIGHT.
+In reading these words, and in knowing my own heart, it’s even more comforting to know that one of the names for the Savior is “Wonderful Counselor” (Isaiah 9:6).
+As our True Counselor, the Lord gives correct definitions and interpretations of all of life.
+Many of us have named evil, bitter, and dark experiences and longings as good, sweet, and light.
+Our desires ruled, or we were naive, or we were mis-educated by those who should have known better.
+The result is that we need a radical redefining of what is what!
+Praise be to Jesus who comes as Wisdom, Author, Healer, Truth, and Light.

-Psalm 34:8 “Taste and see that the Lord is good!”
-If you’ve been confused, hurting, disoriented because you’ve been tasting and feasting on what you thought was good, but the aftertaste is bitter in captivity to sin and entanglement, then may I invite you to pray,
+Psalm 34:8 says, “Oh, taste and see that the Lord is good!”
+If you’ve been confused, hurt, disoriented because you’ve been tasting and feasting on what you thought was good, but the aftertaste is bitter captivity to sin and entanglement, then may I invite you to pray:

-Lord, I come to You needing a radical re-orientation of the taste-buds of my heart!
+Lord, I come to you needing a radical re-orientation of my heart!
 I’ve longed for satisfaction and have tasted only increasing lust; I’ve sought to walk in a way that seemed sweet and good, but the incoming harvest is painfully bitter and dark.
-By Your grace, I submit to heart (and appetite) surgery and ask for courage to recieve Your answers to these prayers.
+By your grace, I submit to heart (and appetite) surgery and ask for courage to receive your answers to these prayers.